w0805615/ManvirBookStore/README.txt

 1513
 Upadted the Welcome message
 tested
-Reviewd the Route pattern in startup.cs
+Reviewed the Route pattern in startup.cs

+Created Github repository